sergiocallegari/PyDSM/doc/source/windows-getting-started.rst

 The installation of PyDSM involves two major steps: the installation of its pre-requisites and the installation of PyDSM itself.

-Note that not all version of PyDSM may be available with a Windows installer.
+Note that **not all version of PyDSM may be available with a Windows installer**.

-**PyDSM is currently only available for 32 bit Python environments in Windows.** This does not mean that you cannot have PyDSM for a 64 bit Python environment in windows, but merely that a pre-compiled PyDSM for Windows is currently only built and tested with a 32 bit Python environment.
-This is likely to change shortly.
+When an installer is provided for Windows, **PyDSM binaries are currently only available for 32 bit Python environments.** This does not mean that you cannot have PyDSM for a 64 bit Python environment in Windows, but merely that a pre-compiled PyDSM for Windows is currently only built and tested with a 32 bit Python environment.
+This is likely to change.

 Note that there is no issue in case you have a 64 bit Windows platform, since you can easily install a 32 bit Python environment on